awsdocs/aws-sdk-for-javascript-v3/doc_source/webpack.md

 ## Bundling for Node\.js<a name="webpack-nodejs-bundles"></a>

-You can use `webpack` to generate bundles that run in Node\.js by specifying `webpack` as a target in the configuration\.
+You can use `webpack` to generate bundles that run in Node\.js by specifying `node` as a target in the configuration\.

 ```
 target: "node"